erincones/cowsayjs/README.md

 A nodejs clone of the classic cowsay and cowthink cli commands.

-Coded in pure ES5 for maximum support, but well documented with JSDoc and TypeScript declaration files to use in modern develop environments.
+Coded from scratch in pure ES5 for maximum support, zero dependencies and well documented with JSDoc and TypeScript declaration files to use in modern develop environments.

 Full coverage tests have been made comparing the outpus with the original cowsay commands to ensure the maximum fidelity.